igor71/Caffe-1.0/README.md

 Examples:

-`docker build -t yi/caffe:cpu cpu`
+`docker build -t yi/caffe:cpu -f Dockerfile .`

-`docker build -t yi/caffe:gpu gpu`
+`docker build -t yi/caffe:gpu -f Dockerfile.tf .`

 You can also build Caffe and run the tests in the image: